MaxBaex/sw_utility/README.md

-# Firmware for the SOAR Audio-All-In-One-Board
+# Firmware for the LARUS Audio-All-In-One-Board
 Firmware for a module based on the STM32F407VTG Discovery Board providing the following functions :
 - sophisticated audio output
 - (optional) sensor for 3 micro switches (used for "air brakes extended", "gear extended" and "flaps above neutral")